Jewish views on homosexuality: Homosexuality in the Torah

 Several commentators believe that the verses specifically condemn the practice of sodomy (i.e. anal intercourse between two males).
+Rabbinic thought supports this view, condemning homosexuality as an example of "unnatural intercourse" compared to the "natural intercourse" between non-related men and women.
+Intercourse in both scenarios only occur if penetration exists.

-Deuteronomy 23:18 tells followers: "None of the daughters of Israel shall be a kedeshah, nor shall any of the sons of Israel be a Kadesh."
+Deuteronomy 23:17 tells followers: "None of the daughters of Israel shall be a kedeshah, nor shall any of the sons of Israel be a Kadesh."
 This has been interpreted as prohibiting the "sons of Israel" from serving as a homosexual temple prostitute in a pagan cult.